Kirk Long

 Jeffrey Kirk Long (born September 1, 1989) is a former American college basketball player for Ateneo Blue Eagles in the UAAP.

 Early life

 Long was born on September 1, 1989, at Usak, Turkiye.

 Career

 Ateneo

-Long played in Ateneo Blue Eagles men's basketball under Norman Black.
+Long played on the Ateneo Blue Eagles men's basketball team under head coach Norman Black.
 He won 4 UAAP championships with the team.

 Long also played for Ateneo's baseball team starting in 2008.
 Long was part of the Ateneo team that lost in the 2012 Finals against the NU Bulldogs.

 PBA Aspirations

-Long was attempted to be a player in the country's league Philippine Basketball Association.
+Long attempted to be a player in the country's league Philippine Basketball Association.
 But like Alex Compton, Long can only play as an import.
 He did not play as an import either.

 Later years

-Long currently working as a baseball coach.
-Sometimes, he served as a UAAP basketball analyst.
+Kirk Long is currently coaching at Faith Academy Interntational School Manila.
+Head coach of the varsity Vanguards, along side with Joshua Manthe.

 Personal life

 Long married Tata Garcia in 2013.